-The Academic and Student Services Manager coordinates resources and mobilizes services to respond to the needs of students in crisis.
+The Director of Student Life coordinates resources and mobilizes services to respond to the needs of students in crisis.
 Assistance is given to students to help accurately assess their situation, provide information and teach the skills students need to navigate crises.
 Additionally, a number of services are provided to students to assist with medical and personal emergencies and in the event of hospitalization.

-To access these services, students or their families should consult the Academic and Student Services Manager, located in College Center 208, at 785-826-2984, or email@example.com.
+To access these services, students or their families should consult the Director of Student Life, located in the Center for Academic Excellence and Engagement, Technology Center 113A, at 785-826-2984, or firstname.lastname@example.org.

 In case of emergency, please call 911 and/or contact Campus Security at 785-826-2909.

 For additional resources, please visit our Here to Help site.